NeurodataWithoutBorders/nwb_hackathons/HCK16_2023_Granada_RH/README.md

 * Breakfast, lunch, dinner, and coffee breaks will be provided.
 * You will be responsible for booking your own flight to the event.
 If you need financial assistance for travel, consider applying for an [IBRO travel grant](https://ibro.org/world-congress-travel-grants/), which can be used to arrive early for this event.
+The deadline for travel grant applications is March 28.
 * You will be responsible for determining visa and/or healthcare requirements for travel to Spain.

 ## Organizing Committee